 The institution of slavery vanished from Europe during the Dark Ages, which followed the fall of the Roman Empire.
 Why did slavery come to an end in the Dark Ages?

-Some historians have suggested that Christianity might have something to do with the end of slavery in the Dark Ages.
-That could be the case but the Christian thinkers were never explicitly against slavery.
-After the fifteenth century, the conquistadors (who were Catholic), and the imperialists (who were both Catholic and Protestant) practiced slavery on an unprecedented world-historical scale in the Americas and other colonies.
+Some historians have credited Christianity for the end of slavery in the Dark Ages.
+This could be the case but the Christian thinkers were not explicitly against slavery.
+After the fifteenth century, the conquistadors (who were Catholic), and the imperialists (who were Catholic and Protestant) practiced slavery on a world-historical scale in the Americas and other colonies.

-It seems that the abolition of slavery in Europe happened due to the rise of feudal system of managing agriculture.
-Despite the attitudes of the major religious leaders, intellectuals, and monarchs of that time, the European feudal lords and the masses were opposed to the idea of having slaves.
+It seems that feudalism had a much bigger role to play in the abolition of slavery in Europe than Christianity.
+The European feudal lords were opposed to the idea of having slaves.
 Instead of slaves, the feudal lords used local labor to manage the agriculture work of their vast land holdings.

 After the fifteenth century, the rise of Europe as a global power has coincided with the rise of slavery.
 Around 1850, when European power was at its peak, the institution of slavery was also at a peak.
 The European slavers had transported between 12 to 18 million people from Africa to work as slaves in the Americas and in other colonies.
 The plantations, which were almost entirely dependent on African labor, were the backbone of the European economy in the Americas.